Shippable/docs/sources/reference/admiral-three-server.md

 ```

 ###3.
 Connect to Admiral web app in your browser.
 * You will see a message like this once Admiral installation completes.
-Launch the browser and navigate
-to the specified host and port.
 ```
 # 22:05:48 #######################################
 # Booting Admiral UI